 If you’ve outgrown your shared web hosting service and need to upgrade to a reliable VPS, InMotion should be at the top of your list.

-#7 – SiteGround Review — The Best For Customer Support
+#7 – SiteGround Review — Best Web Hosting Service For Customer Support

 Alongside Bluehost and Dreamhost, SiteGround is the third web host recommended by WordPress.
 Free WordPress installation and automatic WordPress updates come standard with each shared hosting plan.